The orange rocket

 Kramer made his first Olympic Winter Games appearance at Turin 2006 when he was 20.
 It was a successful debut, as he won silver in the 5,000m.
 He then lined up in the team pursuit, in which the Dutch were hot favourites.
 But disaster struck in the semi-final against Italy, when Sven fell, taking one of his team-mates with him.
-The Dutch then saw off Norway to win the bronze and give Kramer a second Olympic medal.
+The Dutch nevertheless saw off Norway to win the bronze and give Kramer a second Olympic medal.

-Over the following four years, Kramer went on to become one of the world’s top speed skaters, winning 12 world championship titles and setting several world records, taking his best 5,000m time down to 6:03.32 in Calgary (CAN) in November 2007, which remains unbeaten.
-Although competing over all the individual distances, it was in the 5,000m and 10,000m that he truly excelled, while he also established himself as a key figure for the Dutch in the team pursuit.
+Over the following four years, Kramer went on to become one of the world’s top speed skaters, winning 12 World Championship titles and setting several world records, taking his best 5,000m time down to 6:03.32 in Calgary (CAN) in November 2007, which stood for ten years.
+Although he competed at all individual distances, it was in the 5,000m and 10,000m that he truly excelled, while he also established himself as a key figure for the Dutch in the team pursuit.

 Kramer was at the height of his powers as he arrived in Vancouver for the 2010 Winter Games, and had his sights set on no fewer than three titles.
-He got off to a flying start, seeing off his compatriot, Jochem Uytdehaage in the 5,000m final, and setting a new world record in the process
+He got off to a flying start, seeing off his compatriot, Jochem Uytdehaage in the 5,000m final, and setting a new Olympic record in the process.

 He kept the momentum going in the 10,000m final, crossing the line in first place, and was already celebrating a second title when news filtered through that he had been disqualified for choosing the wrong lane just after the midway point of the race.
 It transpired that Kramer had followed some erroneous instructions from his coach, who had told him to take the inside rather than the outside lane.